IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

 #. import an existing OVA image as a new host
 #. upload the kickstart scripts, config, and SSH keys
-#. run the OMS packer provisioner scripts (see below)
+#. run the OMS Packer provisioner scripts (see below)
 #. create an OVA-formatted image suitable for importing into VirtualBox.

 The following provisioners will run: